 - Students are available with start dates in September and January.

-If you are interested in learning more about the Bristol Civic Engagement program, please see the Service Learning Program Overview.
+If you are interested in learning more about the Bristol Civic Engagement program, please see the Community-Based Learning Program Overview.

 To partner with us, please create your organization's profile for free in College Central Network (CCN) by completing this form.
 Once the form is submitted, please email EEC@BristolCC.edu for the next steps.
 We look forward to working with you!

-Civic Engagement at Bristol Community College works with our faculty to develop, enhance, or sustain Service-Learning in their classrooms.
-Service-Learning is simply a way of teaching and learning and is open to faculty of any discipline!
+Civic Engagement at Bristol Community College works with our faculty to develop, enhance, or sustain Community-Based Learning in their classrooms.
+Community-Based Learning is simply a way of teaching and learning and is open to faculty of any discipline!

-Our office has many established relationships on-campus and with organizations in the local communities at each of our campus locations and is able to help you align your Service-Learning projects with the needs expressed by our partners.
+Our office has many established relationships on-campus and with organizations in the local communities at each of our campus locations and is able to help you align your Community-Based Learning projects with the needs expressed by our partners.

 The Bristol Civic Engagement Program is committed to fostering a culture of voting on our campus and in the local community.
 Stay Tuned for upcoming programs and opportunities!